adarlan/k8slab/README.md

 ### Jane Ops Credentials

-Jane Ops is a cluster-wide user responsible for administrating the cluster.
+Jane Ops is a cluster-wide user responsible for operating the cluster.

-To facilitate your interaction with the cluster, we will set up Jane Ops credentials in your `kubectl` configuration.

-To use her credentials,
-simply run `kubectl config use-context janeops` before your `kubectl` commands or add the `--context janeops` option to each `kubectl` command.

 ```bash
 # Generate private key